Nicog124/e-commerce-hw13/README.md

 ## Description

-This is a project which was developed for the University of Arizona Coding Bootcamp course.
 The application contained within is a database and functional backend.

 ## Table of Contents